willvieira/ms_STM-managed/manuscript/manuscript.md

 Forest management provides an opportunity to reduce colonization credit and extinction debt and, therefore, accelerate range shifts.
 Although some management practices, such as assisted migration [@Peters1985a], have been proposed as a potential tool towards this end [*e.g.* @Gray2011], there has been extensive debate about its effectiveness with no definite conclusion [*e.g.* @McLachlan2007; @Vila2010; @Ricciardi2009; @Schwartz2009].
 The truth is, temperature is warming and there is an increased need to adapt forest management practices to consider future environmental conditions [@Keenan2015; @Ameztegui2018].
-In the forests of northern Quebec, simulations have shown that climate change will reduce the maximum sustainable harvest yield if management practices are maintained in their current form [@BureauduForestierenChef2020].
+In the boreal forest in Quebec, simulations indicate that if current management practices persist, climate change will decrease the maximum sustainable harvest yield due to the heightened frequency of fires, which prevents individuals from reaching maturity [@BureauduForestierenChef2020].
 Changing the current management strategies to reduce colonization credit and extinction debt can be obtained through different silvicultural approaches that trigger or modify some ecological processes.
 There are basically two broad categories of actions: harvesting (removing individuals) or planting trees (adding individuals).
 Large-scale harvesting may reduce extinction debt by removing maladapted individuals at the trailing edge, and also reduce colonization credit by reducing competitive interactions at the leading edge [@Leithead2010; @Steenberg2013; @Brice2020].